 Education and Care Services Act 2013 (ECS Act).

-A policy is a course or principle of action adopted or proposed by an organisation or individual that includes clear, simple statements about how the organisation intends to conduct its services, actions or business.
+A policy is a set of general guidelines about how the organisation conducts its services, actions or business.
 Policies also provide a set of guiding principles to help with decision making.

 A procedure is a detailed description of how each policy will be put into action by an organisation.
 Each procedure should clearly outline: